Typical Autopilot Wiring Connections¶

 Usually GPS is attached to the logical Serial Port 3 by default in ArduPilot.
 However, which physical UART is assigned to ArduPilot’s Serial Port 3 on the autopilot is documented in the autopilots documentation

-As an wiring example, the topic 3DR UBlox GPS + Compass Module shows how to connect to a Pixhawk autopilot and includes additional configuration and mounting information.
+As a wiring example, the topic 3DR UBlox GPS + Compass Module shows how to connect to a Pixhawk autopilot and includes additional configuration and mounting information.

-For traditional single-wire-per-channel (PWM) receivers a PPM encoder can be used to convert the receiver outputs to PPM-SUM.
+For traditional single-wire-per-channel (PWM) receivers a PPM encoder can be used to convert the receiver outputs to PPM.

 SERIALx_PROTOCOL to 23.
-However, some serial protocols require inversion (SBUS) and the UART must be capable of using the
+However, some serial protocols require inversion (SBUS,FPort) and the UART must be capable of using the

 Motor ESCs and/or PWM Servos are attached to the PWM outputs of the autopilot.